 About Us

-The seed to establish Malu ‘Aina was a donation of 22 acres of land in 1980.
-We work cooperatively, seeking through aloha ‘aina (love for the land) a deeper understanding of non-violence as a way of life.
+The seed to establish Malu ‘Aina was a donation of 22 acres of land in 1979.
+At Malu ‘Aina we work cooperatively, seeking through aloha ‘aina (love for the land) a deeper understanding of non-violence as a way of life.

 Local and international peacemakers visit Malu ‘Aina for reflection, discussion, and action-planning on problems facing Hawai’i and the world.

-location-drawingVolunteers at Malu ‘Aina receive room and board along with valuable experience in organic farming, aquaculture, and peace and justice advocacy.
+location-drawingVolunteers at Malu ‘Aina receive a valuable experience in organic farming, aquaculture, and peace and justice advocacy.
 Life on the farm involves physical labor, simple living, and community engagement on issues of justice and peace.
-A wide variety of fruits and vegetables are grown to share freely with people in need, and we are also a regional food bank pantry.
+A wide variety of fruits and vegetables are grown to share freely with people in need, and we are also a regional food bank emergency pantry.

-Malu ‘Aina founder Jim Albertini has made a home of this land, and has dedicated himself for the last twenty-five years to managing and caring for it.
-He is an advocate of simple living and anti-militarism.
-Jim is an active supporter of the movement for a nuclear-free and independent Pacific region.
+Malu ‘Aina founder Jim Albertini has dedicated himself for the last 40 years to managing and caring for the land at Malu ‘Aina.
+Jim is an advocate of simple living and non-violent activism.